 ROM stands or Read Only Memory.
 Memory is a component where we store information about the system.
 Read Only means we can only read information or data from memory and cannot change and write to the memory.
 Read Only Memory is especially useful when we only need some data to start a system or run simple tasks.

-As ROM usage is very popular in computers, laptops, PC’s, servers, smartphones, printers and other types of electrical devices different type of ROM’s are developed according to needs.
+As ROM usage is very popular in computers, laptops, PCs, servers, smartphones, printers, and other types of electrical devices different types of ROMs are developed according to needs.
 Here a list of ROM types.

 - Masked Read Only Memory (MROM)

 - Programmable Read Only Memory (PROM)

 - Erasable and Programmable Read Only Memory (EPROM)

 - Electrically Erasable and Programmable Read Only Memory (EEPROM)